 Where to eat:

 On mountain, family-friendly dining can be had at Corbets’ Cabin at the top of the Aerial Tram.
 The Cabin is famous for its waffles.
 Please note that the runs to the bottom are mostly for more advanced skiers and include blue, red, and black trails and bowls.
 Casper Restaurant is a great dining option for the whole family, thanks to its make-your-own burger bar and generously filled burritos.
 Off-Piste, located at the top of the Bridger Gondola, features pizza (whole or slices) and ranks high with kids, but the fresh ingredients, make it a parent-pleaser, too.
-RPK3 is a slope-side spot under the Aerial Tram making it a convenient and easy-to-find pit stop to fuel your adventures.
+Tram Dock is a slope-side spot under the Aerial Tram making it a convenient and easy-to-find pit stop to fuel your adventures.

 RELATED STORY: Jackson Hole Mountain Resort in Winter